This delicious steak salad is made with well-seasoned, sautéed sirloin and a classic vinaigrette of olive oil and vinegar.

 More main-course salads that you might enjoy

 I love having a salad for a meal, and not just for lunch.
-A few of my favorites are:
+A few of my favorite main-course salads are:

 Never miss a recipe!